jakub-m/no-docker/post.markdown

 # namespace magic

-[Linux namespaces][ref_linux_namespaces] create a separate "view" on Linux resources, such that one process can see the resources differently that other resources.
-The resources can be PIDs, file system mount points, network stack, and other.
+[Linux namespaces][ref_linux_namespaces] create a separate "view" on Linux resources, such that one process can see the resources differently than other resources.
+The resources can be PIDs, file system mount points, network stack, and others.
 You can see all the current namespaces with `lsns`.
-Let's see how isolating and nesting PIDs looks in practice with PID [namespace][ref_pid_namespace].
+Let's see how isolating and nesting PIDs look in practice with PID [namespace][ref_pid_namespace].

 [ref_namespaces]:https://en.wikipedia.org/wiki/Linux_namespaces
 [ref_linux_namespaces]:https://man7.org/linux/man-pages/man7/namespaces.7.html
 [ref_pid_namespace]:https://en.wikipedia.org/wiki/Linux_namespaces#Process_ID_(pid)

-[unshare][ref_unshare] system call and a command allows to set separate namespace for a process.
-Run [20-unshare.sh][ref_20_unshare] to fork a shell from busybox with a separate PID namespace, with separate file system root.
+[unshare][ref_unshare] system call and a command allows to set the separate namespace for a process.
+Run [20-unshare.sh][ref_20_unshare] to fork a shell from busybox with a separate PID namespace, with a separate file system root.

 [20-unshare.sh][ref_20_unshare]
 ```